-In order to comply with new requirements established by the Federal Motor Carrier Safety Administration (FMCSA), the Maryland Motor Vehicle Administration (MVA) will begin adding the medical certification (Med Cert) status and the information contained on the medical examiner's certificate (DOT card) to the driving records of Commercial Driver’s License (CDL) holders on January 30, 2012.
-As a part of these new requirements, other changes regarding the monitoring of a CDL holder's Med Cert status will also be implemented.
+In order to comply with the requirements established by the United States Federal Motor Carrier Safety Administration (FMCSA), the Maryland Motor Vehicle Administration (MVA) includes a medical certification (Med Cert) status and the information contained on the medical examiner's certificate (DOT card) on the driving records of all commercial drivers license (CDL) holders.

 More information on this process can be obtained by reading the MVA's medical certification FAQ's.

-- CDL applicants will be required to certify which of the four types of commercial driving (commerce) they will be performing.
+- CDL applicants are required to certify which of the four types of commercial driving (commerce) they will be performing.
 Please see this information sheet for more details on the types of self-certification.

-- All CDL holders will be required to provide the MVA with updated self certification status and Med Cert documentation, if required, by January 30, 2014.
-The MVA will begin contacting CDL holders for updated Med Cert documents beginning January 30, 2012.
-Failure to supply the required information or downgrade to a noncommercial license will result in cancellation of the CDL holders entire commercial and noncommercial driving privilege/license.
+- All CDL holders are required to provide the MVA with their updated self-certification status and Med Cert documentation.
+A failure to supply the required information or downgrade to a noncommercial license will result in the cancellation of the CDL holders entire commercial and noncommercial driving privilege/license.

 - CDL holders can conveniently submit their information through the mail, e-mail, or by faxing the necessary documentation.
-Specific details regarding this process will be included in the notices provided by the MVA.
 Please read the FAQ's for more information.

 Note: If you change your address or name you are required to obtain a correct CDL within 30 days.